Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Time correlated observables

 We have

 Therefore the aim is to choose the orthogonal matrix $\Psi$ so that it is a solution or an approximate solution to the non linear eigenvalue problem

 where $\bLambda$ is diagonal with $\bLambda_{jj}=:\lambda_j$.
-Such a transformation $\Psi$ is an $\mathcal O(M^{-1})$ perturbation of the eigenvectors to $V(x)$, provided the eigenvalues $\tlambda_j(x)$ of $V(x)$ do not cross and $M$ is sufficiently large.
-The next section shows that \eqref{eq:nonlineareigenvalueproblem} has a unique solution, if the potential $V$ is real analytic, and that the solution can be approximated by an asymptotic expansion.
+Such a transformation $\Psi$ is an $\BIGO(M^{-1})$ perturbation of the eigenvectors to $V(x)$, provided the eigenvalues $\tlambda_j(x)$ of $V(x)$ do not cross and $M$ is sufficiently large.
+Section \ref{perturb} shows that \eqref{eq:nonlineareigenvalueproblem} has an approximate solution to any accuracy